Belfast is the capital city of Northern Ireland and it is also the largest city..

 It is just a short drive from some fantastic beaches where you can explore incredibly diverse stretches of golden sand, sampling nature at its finest.
 It is little wonder that the popular TV series Game of Thrones chose to film in Belfast and the surrounding areas.

 Belfast was and still is a port city.
 In the past the predominant industries were the manufacturing of the world famous and highly sought after beautiful Irish linen, ropemaking and also shipbuilding.
-It is here that the ill-fated Titanic was built over three years at the Harland and Wolff shipyard.
-The shipyard is still in operation but now focuses on repairs, conversion and offshore construction.
+It is here that the ill-fated Titanic was built over three years at the Harland and Wolff shipyard which is still in operation today but is now one of Europe's largest heavy engineering facilities.

 Belfast International Airport is the largest airport within Northern Ireland and the smaller George Best Belfast City Airport proves popular also.
-Railways are operated by Northern Ireland Railway and the network of roads make for uncomplicated travel.
+Railways and the network of roads make for uncomplicated travel.
 It takes less than one and a half hours to fly the approximate 520 km from London to Belfast.

 With 3000 acres of parks and forests, timeworn castles and mountains so high that you are able to view the Scottish coastline on a fine and clear day, it is easy to understand the attraction.